MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-outlook.md

 # Sign in to CRM from Outlook

-After you [open the Sales app in Outlook](open-app.md#access-sales-app-in-outlook), you can sign in and connect your CRM account to get a more enriched experience with CRM data.
+After you [open the Sales agent in Outlook](open-app.md#access-sales-app-in-outlook), you can sign in and connect your CRM account to get a more enriched experience with CRM data.

 ## Automatically sign in

-If you have any Dynamics 365 environment (production or non-production) that has Sales agent, you're signed in automatically to your environment the first time you open the Sales app.
+If you have any Dynamics 365 environment (production or non-production) that has Sales agent, you're signed in automatically to your environment the first time you open the Sales agent.
 The environment you're signed in to is selected per the following rules:

 |Scenario  |Auto sign-in rule  |You'll see  |